 "We launched Shops in May, and in the coming weeks, we’re making it available to any eligible business and adding customization features, messaging and new insights to help businesses measure results.
 We’re also expanding checkout on Instagram to all US businesses and creators," Facebook added.

 Meanwhile, US sellers will soon be able to start using the Checkout feature on Instagram.
 Businesses need to have Shops and use Facebook Commerce Manager or either Shopify or BigCommerce: two Facebook e-commerce partners.
 More are likely to be announced in due course.

 In a bid to boost fortunes for beleaguered businesses as the pandemic rolls on, Facebook is waiving selling fees, usually based on transactions, for online outlets through to the end of the year.

 Adding more usability and convenience to buying and selling online, Facebook has also hinted at a new messaging button and enhanced video tools.
 The idea is to allow businesses and their customers to connect more easily using the Messenger app or WhatsApp in a bid to emulate shopping in a physical store.

-Customers will be able to look at products from within the live chat, share items with family and friends, and then proceed straight to the checkout.
+Customers will be able to look at products from within the help desk, share items with family and friends, and then proceed straight to the checkout.
 Tests are already underway with Facebook trying out the concept within Messenger and Instagram Direct.